 Cleaning closets have an unfortunate tendency to become the filthiest space in a building.

 This can lead to unsafe or unacceptable working conditions, as well as dangerously unhealthy cleaning practices.

 - How equipment is stored to ascertain safety conditions, as well as the potential for poor storage practices negatively affecting the longevity of equipment, especially mops, brooms, and cleaning rags.

-- Ensure chemicals are stored according to manufacturer recommendations and in accordance with OSHA regulations.
+- Ensure chemicals are stored according to manufacturer recommendations and per OSHA regulations.

 - Finally, take this opportunity to assess the potential cost benefits of implementing a chemical management system.

-Proper and ongoing training of all custodial staff and management are required to ensure equipment is handled in a safe manner, that will not lead to excessive wear and tear, and that potentially harmful chemicals are stored safely.
+Proper and ongoing training of all custodial staff and management are required to ensure equipment is handled safely, that will not lead to excessive wear and tear, and that potentially harmful chemicals are stored safely.

 Yearly inventory, policy and procedure reviews, as well as staff training, may not seem appealing, but it is the perfect opportunity for facilities maintenance and property management executives to review and adopt scientifically backed green and sustainable cleaning practices.

 The savings in employee health and performance, by itself, will likely produce a return on financial investment, within the first year.